 Also known as condenser type, conventional voltage control is ideal for power tools and loads that are resistive (lights, kettle, and toaster – any basic equipment that doesn’t need a lot of power to run).
 These type of generators tend to be the most popular for trade and industrial use as they are low maintenance and easy to use.

-Is best for powering more sensitive equipment and can be connected to the house mains and solar power set-ups.
+It is best for powering more sensitive equipment and can be connected to the house mains and solar power set-ups.
 The AVR offers a more stable voltage output to compensate for the voltage variation from load changes.
 These types of generators are great for both domestic and commercial use.

 Used for the most sensitive devices, like your computer, these generators maintain an extremely high accuracy level of voltage control and frequency.
 Generators with this power quality maximise fuel efficiency and are ideal for recreational activities like camping, mobile businesses and small portable backups.